ajin40/cho-adhesion-model-v2/README.md

-# Vicsek-like ABM of cell self-organization in cadherin-linked synthetic switch
+# Vicsek-like ABM of cell aggregation in cadherin-linked synthetic switch

 Link to manuscript: To be added